LogoLogo

 How remediation works in practice

-Suppose your Terraform config declares an S3 bucket to block public access, but someone accidentally disabled that setting in AWS.
-Firefly will detect this drift (public access block = false in AWS vs true in code) and alert you.
-In the Firefly UI, you'd see the bucket marked as drifted with details of the mismatch.
-Firefly's would then generate a fix – in this case, the fix might be a snippet of Terraform enabling the public access block, or instructions to toggle it back on in AWS.
-You could then have Firefly commit that Terraform change to Git, and run your pipeline to apply it.
+Suppose your Terraform config declares an EC2 instance with type t2.micro and 2 CPU threads per core, but someone manually changed it to t2.nano with 1 CPU thread per core directly in the AWS console.
+Firefly will detect this drift (e.g., instance_type = t2.nano in AWS vs t2.micro in code, and cpu_threads_per_core = 1 in AWS vs 2 in code) and alert you.
+In the Firefly UI, you'd see the EC2 instance marked as drifted with details of these mismatches.
+Firefly would then generate a fix – in this case, it might be a Terraform code snippet to update the instance configuration to t2.nano and 1 CPU threads per core, or a terraform apply command to revert the changes.
+You could then have Firefly commit that Terraform code change to Git, and run your pipeline to sync the state.
 Within minutes, the drift is resolved and your code and cloud are back in sync, without manually writing any code or logging into the console.